Reliable Medical Diagnostics at Zebra Medical Vision with Temporal

 • Long running operations

-At first they discussed using a more traditional solution like Airflow.
-After some research they believed that the scale required to process the images would be far too much for Airflow to handle.
+At first they discussed using a more traditional solution like Airflow,but doubted it’s ability to scale to meet their needs.
 Conductor was also a contender, but was ruled out immediately due to its configuration-driven nature.

-We also compared [Temporal] with Netflix Conductor and [other alternatives].
-It was a lot more convenient and intuitive to write the business logic in code, instead of by configuration.
-Therefore, Temporal felt like the most natural solution.
+In the end, it was a lot more convenient and intuitive to write the business logic in code with Temporal, instead of configuration.
+Temporal felt like the most natural solution.

 Temporal migration

-To understand the initial migration approach ZMV used, you first need to understand some basic concepts in medical imaging.
+Medical imaging requires some explicit knowledge to get right.
 When scans are done for a patient, multiple images are taken to ensure a comprehensive set of data is collected.
 This set of scans, taken together, is known as a series.
 Unfortunately, a series is not enough to represent imaging for a patient, as multiple series of different types (X-Ray, CT, etc.) may be needed to form a complete picture.
 The name for multiple series taken with a common goal is a study.

 Before Temporal, teams across ZMV had no standard for how they processed medical images.
 Some services had been implemented to work with series, while others had chosen to work at the study granularity.
-The ZMV team decided that standardizing this API across the company was a great use case for Temporal.
+The ZMV team decided that standardizing this API across the company would be a great benefit.

 The problem was that many teams were already storing data in the series format.
 It wasn’t enough to change the API; the data also needed to be migrated.
 Orchestrating this migration seemed like a great first task for Temporal.

 For each study, we needed to download all of its series, un-archive them, repackage them into one archive that represents the study, and upload them back through the pipeline.
 In addition, we discovered metadata inconsistencies inside the images, which we had to deal with during the migration.
-Using Temporal allowed us to easily discover this and add validation to the business logic.
+Using Temporal allowed them to discover and validation the business logic.

 The result was not only a successful migration, but also immediate visibility about the state of the old pipeline and its data.
 The ZMV team was now confident about the state of data in the system and what had failed to make it through the pipeline.